szatmariandras/vagrant-rabbitmq-centos-cluster/README.md

 ##### 4. From the root of the repository, apply puppet manifest to the server

  - `sudo -s`
+ - `./init.sh`

+Just enter the values for the parameters, and puppet will handle to others.
+You can see some additional description on the parameters below.

+##### You can also run puppet manually, if you prefer entering 500 character long commands:

 Parameterize the command using the following parameters.
 All parameters must passed before the `puppet` command with `FACTER_` prefix.
 For example: